The Job Resume - Gotta Get It Right

 Painful fact: the hiring official at Acme Wingnuts–-or any company, for that matter--would rather not read your

 resume.
 Don’t take it personally.
 He’d rather not read anybody’s resume.
-Labored, unexciting text, pat phraseology, fluff and puff
+Labored, unexciting text, pat phraseology, fluff and puff exaggerations.

-exaggerations.
 It’s torture.
+Still, he’s

-Still, he’s going to read the sorrowful lot of them because it remains the best
+going to read the sorrowful lot of them because it remains the best (only?) way to get warm bodies in the

-(only?) way to get warm bodies in the interview chair.
-And when there’s a job opening that has to be filled,
+interview chair.
+And when there’s a job opening that has to be filled, warm bodies need to be seated in that

 But don’t expect him to like it.
 In fact, expect him to do everything in his power to get rid of your resume as